About this course

 |11.30||Relations between EU law and the legal order of sub-state entities.
 Practical consequences for local governments and their administrations

-Petra Jeney, Senior Lecturer, EIPA Luxembourg
+Petra Jeney, Senior Lecturer, EIPA Luxembourg (to be confirmed)

 |13.45||Coordination between central and local governments in the normative application and administrative application of EU law